-With different agencies regulating separate aspects of industrial hemp in Louisiana, it can be difficult to navigate the industrial hemp industry.
+With multiple different agencies regulating separate aspects of industrial hemp in Louisiana, it can be difficult to navigate the industrial hemp industry.
 Because the difference between hemp and marijuana is based solely on the percentage of THC in the plant, the industrial hemp industry is tightly regulated.
 There are three regulatory agencies that are responsible for guiding the industrial hemp industry from seed to sale: the Louisiana Department of Agriculture and Forestry (LDAF), the Louisiana Department of Health (LDH), and the Louisiana Office of Alcohol and Tobacco Control (ATC).

 Most recently, the 2022 Louisiana legislative session passed two new Acts regarding industrial hemp in Louisiana: ACT No. 462 authored by Representative Travis Johnson and ACT No. 498 authored by Representative Clay Schnexnayder.
 ACT No. 462 provides direction relative to the formation of the Louisiana Industrial Hemp Promotion and Research Program and Advisory Board which aims to "support the growth and development of the industrial hemp industry in Louisiana by enhancing research, education, promotion, facilities, and industrial hemp related activities" in Louisiana.
 ACT No. 498 amends current laws regarding industrial hemp in Louisiana, specifically changing some rules regarding the regulation of industrial hemp, industrial hemp testing, and some changes regarding consumable hemp products.